UCLALibrary/ursus/README.md

 ### Install and run locally

-Ursus is a Black application and only needs Solr and Fedora.
+Ursus is a Blacklight application and only needs Solr and Fedora.

 Ursus can be locally run in two ways: